trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 published: true
 ---

-In 2022 I did an introductory post on the GoPro Metadata Format (GPMF / GPMD) for video telemetry.
+In 2022 I wrote an introductory post on the GoPro Metadata Format (GPMF / GPMD) for video telemetry.

 [You can read it here](/blog/2020/metadata-exif-xmp-360-video-files-gopro-gpmd).

-As we've been working on Explorer, we've been learning lots about how different GoPro cameras write different metadata to the image and video files they product.
+As work on Explorer has progressed, we've been learning lots about how different GoPro cameras write different metadata to the image and video files they product.

+Here are some of the quirks we've uncovered...

 ## Beware of time

-If the camera time is set incorrectly, many cameras will write this into the DateTimeOriginal fields.
+If the camera time is set incorrectly, GoPro cameras will write the same incorrect time into the files `DateTimeOriginal` fields.

 [Here's a good example](https://github.com/trek-view/gopro-metadata/blob/main/hero10/hte-hero-pho-001/GOPR0056.xml).